-Reforestation Tax Credit (RTC)(10)
+Reforestation Tax Credit (RTC) (10)

 This credit, based on the costs incurred for certain approved reforestation practices, is an amount equal to the lesser of 50% of the actual cost of approved practices or 50% of the average cost of approved practices as established by the Mississippi Forestry Commission.
 In any taxable year, the maximum amount of RTC shall not exceed the lesser of \$10,000 or the amount of income tax imposed upon the eligible owner for the taxable year reduced by the sum of all other credits allowable to the eligible owner.
-The lifetime maximum reforestation tax credit that an eligible owner may utilize is \$10,000 in the aggregate.

-Effective January 1, 2007, the lifetime maximum RTC that an eligible owner may utilize is \$75,000.00.
+Effective January 1, 2007, the lifetime maximum RTC that an eligible owner may utilize is \$75,000.00 in the aggregate.
 Any unused portion of the RTC may be carried forward to succeeding years.
 Reforested acreage on which the eligible owner receives any state or federal cost share assistance funds to defray the cost of an approved reforestation practice is not eligible for the RTC.
 The RTC is not available to private corporations which manufacture products or provide public utility services of any type or any subsidiary of such corporations.

-Gambling License Fee Credit(11)
+Gambling License Fee Credit (11)